 Satisfied, Rory sat up and dusted herself off before looking up at the morning sky.
 The stars haven't completely disappeared yet, so she was greeted by a beautiful sight of different constellations, one that she enjoyed watching from time to time.
 From the corner of her eyes, she saw one particular star that quickly caught her attention.
 It was blinking at her, as if the Goddess of the Celestial Night herself were greeting her from the vast darkness of the sky.
 She smiled, waving at the star.
 A feeling of premonition washed over her and the Apostle couldn't help but lick her lips in anticipation.

-Things were going to change and Rory the Reaper will be there when it happens.
+Things were going to change and Rory the Reaper will be there when it begins to happen.

 A childish giggle echoed throughout the silent valley.